Best Softears IEMs

 Filters

-Grade MSRP Name Tuning Drivers Reviews Scores
+Grade Price Name Tuning Drivers Reviews Scores

 S

-n/a 2DD+6BA+4EST Softears Enigma review by gizaudio-axel
+Warm Harman with mid-bass focus 2DD+6BA+4EST Softears Enigma review by gizaudio-axel Softears Enigma review by iemranking

 9.5